-COMMUNITY PLAN LAND USE NS AND PERMITTED DENSITIES/INTENSITIES DESCRIPTION RESIDENTIAL DENSITY (DU/AC) MAXIMUM FLOOR AREA RATIO (FAR; COMMONN FILAN EARLY GOL DECOM TOTAL TEODERTIAL DESCRIPTION (DO)AO) MINIMUM WHERE SPECIFIED)1 Mixed Use ' Community Mixed Use Serves the commercial needs of the community at large and provides housing in a mixed-use, moderately high intensity setting within approximately 1⁄4-mile of a Trolley stop.
-Integration of commercial and residential use is emphasized, and civic uses are an important component.
+COMMUNITY PLAN LAND USE DESCRIPTION RESIDENTIAL DENSITY (DU/AC) MAXIMUM FLOOR AREA RATIO (FAR: MINIMUM WHERE SPECIFIED) Mixed Use Community Mixed Use - Medium Serves the commercial needs of the community at large and provides housing in a mixed-use, moderately high intensity setting within approximately 1⁄4-mile of a Trolley stop.
+Integration Up to 44 (included in overall FAR calculations) Up to 4.0 (1.0 minimum) Community Mixed Use - Low of commercial and residential use is emphasized, and civic uses are an important component.
 Ground level commercial uses are required along designated retail streets.
-Up to 44 (included in overall FAR calculations) Up to 4.0 (1.0 minimum) Neighborhood Mixed Use Provides convenience shopping and services and housing in a mixed-use setting, as well as civic uses, within generally 1⁄2-mile of a Trolley stop, as well as focused locations.
-Ground level commercial uses are required along designated retail streets.
-Up to 3.0 (0.75 minimum) Neighborhood Mixed Use - Low Provides convenience shopping and services and housing in a mixed-use setting, as well civic uses, within generally 1⁄2-mile of a Trolley stop, as well as focused locations, with somewhat lower residential densities than Neighborhood Mixed Use.
-Ground level commercial uses are required along designated retail streets.
+Up to 29 (included in overall FAR calculations) Up to 3.0 (0.75 minimum) Neighborhood Mixed Use - Medium Provides convenience shopping and services and housing in a mixed-use setting, as well as civic uses, within generally 1⁄2-mile of a Trolley stop, as well as focused locations.
+Ground level Up to 44 (included in overall FAR calculations) Up to 3.0 (0.75 minimum) Neighborhood Mixed Use - Low commercial uses are required along designated retail streets.
 Up to 29 (included in overall FAR calculations) Up to 2.0 (0.5 minimum) Residential Residential - Medium High Provides for multifamily housing within a medium-high density range.
 Commercial uses are also allowed, but not required.
 30 to 44 1.8 Residential - Medium Provides for both single-family and multifamily housing within a medium density range.
-15 to 29 0.9 to 1.8, as specified in Municipal Code Residential - Low Medium Provides for single-family within a low-medium density range.
-10 to 15 0.75 to 0.8, as specified in Municipal Code Residential - Low Provides for single-family within a low-density range.
+15 to 29 0.9 to 1.8, as specified in Municipal Code Residential - Low Medium Provides for both single-family and multifamily housing within a low-medium density range.
+10 to 14 0.75 to 0.8, as specified in Municipal Code Residential - Low Provides for both single-family and multifamily housing within a low-density range.
 5 to 9 Varies; see Table 131-04J in Municipal Code Residential - Very Low Provides for single-family housing within the lowest density range.
 0 to 4 Varies; see Table 131-04J in Municipal Code Commercial, Employment, and Industrial Community Commercial, Residential Prohibited Provides for shopping areas with retail, service, civic, and office uses for the community at large within 3 to 6 miles.
 Not Applicable 0.75 to 1.5 Regional Commercial, Residential Prohibited Serves the region, from five to 25-plus miles, with a wide variety of uses including commercial service, civic, retail, office, and limited industrial uses.
-Not Applicable Up to 1.5 Office Commercial Provides for office employment uses with limited, complementary retail uses.
-Residential uses may occur only as part of a mixed-use project.
 Not Applicable Up to 1.5